-Whether you are a dentist that is seeking to expand your practice and increase your income, a physician who has cared for patients for many years and is now looking to retire by selling your practice and cashing in on years of hard work, or an associate veterinarian that has received an offer and want your associate employment contract reviewed, I can help you reach your goals while minimizing your risk and legal liability.
-We specialize as healthcare lawyers for dentists, doctors and and other medical practices.
+If you are a dentist who is seeking to buy a dental practice, a physician who has cared for patients for many years and is now looking to sell your practice to a MSO or another private practitioner, or a veterinarian looking to buy into a veterinary practice, our healthcare lawyer can help you reach your goals while minimizing your risk and legal and financial liabilities.

 After selling, buying, or starting-up your practice, the last thing you want is to find out that your rights have not been properly protected in a contract and you now will have to deal with unexpected legal headaches or worse yet find out that there were liabilities for which you remain responsible.
-The issues involved in selling or buying run-of-the-mill businesses are different than the issues that come up and should be dealt with in transactions for selling or buying dental and medical practices and vet clinics that average business attorneys are not familiar with and you will be much better served and protected if you have an attorney that is familiar with healthcare transactions involving dental, medical, and veterinary offices.
+The issues involved in selling or buying run-of-the-mill businesses are different than many issues that come up and should be dealt with in transactions for selling or buying healthcare practices with which average business lawyers are not familiar.

-Not only there are specific statutes that regulate certain aspects of dental and medical practices that could affect your contract, there is also increased scrutiny of healthcare practices and their compliance with these statutes.
-As an attorney who is experienced in negotiating these deals, I can assure you that there are also non-legal issues that could affect the purchase price and the total sum that you end up paying for buying a practice or end up receiving for selling your practice, and the right healthcare attorney can make a difference in your bottom-line as well as protecting your legal rights.
+Not only there are specific statutes that regulate certain aspects of dental and medical practices that could affect your practice, but there is also increased scrutiny of healthcare practices and their compliance with these statutes.
+As a healthcare lawyer who is experienced in negotiating medical and dental transitions, I can assure you that there are also non-legal issues that could affect the purchase price and the total sum that you end up paying for buying a practice or end up receiving for selling your practice, and our skilled and savvy Dental Medical Practice Attorney can make the difference in your bottom-line as well as your legal and financial liabilities.

-Your lawyer should not only be experienced in general commercial transactions law but there are major and serious healthcare statutes such as Stark and Antikickback laws that affect selling or buying a practice unlike the transactions for selling or buying a run-of-the-mill business; your attorney should therefore have solid knowledge and experience in selling or buying of dental and medical practices.
+Your dental practice lawyer should not only be experienced in general commercial transactions law but there are healthcare statutes such as Stark and Antikickback laws that affect selling or buying a practice unlike the transactions for selling or buying a run-of-the-mill business; your attorney should therefore have solid knowledge and experience in selling or buying of dental and medical practices.

 The first step is obviously finding a practice for sale that is well suited for you; that includes the location and size of practice, the seller’s demand for purchase price, and your over all goal and objectives.
 Once a suitable seller is found, the process starts with sending a letter of intent to the seller or the seller’s agent which expresses your interest in purchasing the practice.
 The letter of intent should include both binding and non-binding provisions.